Mauve-A-Lous Duster Cardigan

 Collar:

-Row 1 (RS): With smaller hook join yarn to bottom front right with a sl st, ch 2, work 1 hdc in each st across the front right panel, work 1 hdc in the corner of the neck opening, work 1 hdc in each row across neck opening ( 3 hdc), work 1 hdc in corner of the neck opening, work 1 hdc in each st across the front left panel, turn—257 (269) sts.
+Row 1 (RS): With smaller hook, join yarn to the bottom front right with a sl st, ch 2, work 1 hdc in each st across the front right panel, work 1 hdc in the corner of the neck opening, work 1 hdc in each row across neck opening ( 3 hdc), work 1 hdc in the corner of the neck opening, work 1 hdc in each st across the front left panel, turn—257 (269) sts.

 Row 2: Ch 2, work 1 hdc in the blo of each st across, turn—257 (269) sts.